Indian budget lays heavy focus on infrastructure, digitalization | DW | 01.02.2022

 "Introduction of a central bank digital currency will give a big boost to the digital economy.
 A digital currency will also lead to a more efficient and cheaper currency management system," the finance minister said.

-The government also announced a 30% tax on gains from the transfer of digital assets such as cryptocurrency and non-fungible tokens (NFTs).
+The government also announced a 30% tax on gains from the transfer of digital assets such as cryptocurrency and nonfungible tokens.

 The Narendra Modi-led government has previously expressed reservations about private cryptocurrencies.